A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Comprehensive Performance Evaluation of GDPR Concept Classifiers

 \subsection{ML Models}

 For LCN classification, Torre et al.~\cite{torre2020ai} reported that the SVM model achieved the best performance.
 Therefore, we adopted the SVM model for our testing and conducted comparison experiments using other mainstream ML models, including random forest (RF), XGBoost, ET and neural network (MLP).
 We used 300-D TF-IDF features of current node as input to test the performance of these models, and the results showed that RF achieved the best performance for the most concept.
 The full results of all classifiers can be found at \url{https://github.com/tp-sh/GDPR_privacy_policies/blob/main/data/comparison_experiments.csv}.
 Therefore, we took RF classifiers as the representative of LCN classifiers.
-For LCPN classification, a multi-class classifier is required to classify all the child nodes under the same parent node.
-In the current literature, most studies~\cite{harkous2018polisis,mustapha2020privacy,rahat2021automated,Srinath2020PrivaSeerPrivBERT} use multi-class neural network models as the classifier.
+For LCPN classification, a multi-class classifier is required to classify all the child nodes under the same parent node, with each class assigned a probability and a prediction made if it exceeds the threshold of 0.5.
+In the current literature, most studies~\cite{Harkous2018Polisis, Mustapha2020PPC-XLNet, rahat2021automated, Srinath2020PrivaSeerPrivBERT} use multi-class neural network models as the classifier.
 Therefore, we opted for multi-class neural network as the representative of LCPN classifiers.